 Veteran & Military Benefits

 Veterans and active duty members of the military have several advantages over the typical investor when it comes to growing wealth in rental real estate.
-These advantages include:
+Some veteran and military real estate investing benefits include:

 As a Navy veteran, I have quite a few investing regrets as I look back on my 26 years on active duty as a submarine officer.
 I knew of very few of these advantages until the very end, and made little use of those with which I was aware.
 If you are still on active duty, or are a younger veteran than I am, learn from my mistakes and don’t wait to put these powerful tools to use to grow your wealth.